Skip to main content

 ARP displays a list of suspected files when it detects any combination of high data entropy, abnormal volume activity with data encryption, and unusual file extensions.

-When the warning is issued, you can respond by marking the file activity in one of two ways:
+When the ARP warning is issued, respond by designating the file activity in one of two ways:

 • False positive